lizozom/custom-kibana-theme/README.md

 git checkout KIBANA_VERSION
 ```

-Setup the kibana for local development
+Setup the kibana for local development (This might take a while the first time)

 ```
 yarn kbn bootstrap